PolyTorus/polytorus/README.md

 cargo run createblockchain <address>
 ```

+## Pull Request

+In this project, `rustfmt` and `clippy` will be run at PR merge time, and unified code will be added to the `main` branch.
+Therefore, you are free to use your own code formatter and linter.
+When building a PR, it may be easier for others to help if you issue an Issue first.
+Please consider submitting an Issue first.
+Other rules are not yet strictly defined.
+We are also looking for people to decide the rules for CONTRIBUTING!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.